Gonzalo O'Farrill

-Gonzalo O'Farrill y Herrera (1754 in La Habana, Cuba – 1831 in Paris) was a Spanish soldier and politician.
+Gonzalo O'Farrill y Herrera (1754–1831) was a Spanish soldier and politician.

 Biography

-He was born in Cuba as the son of Ricardo José O'Farrill y Arriola of Irish descent.
+He was born in Havana, Cuba, as the son of Ricardo José O'Farrill y Arriola of Irish descent.
 His great-grandfather was Richard O'Farrill who was born in Derry around 1640, but emigrated to Montserrat around 1667.

-In Spain, Gonzalo became (at the time of King Carlos IV of Spain), a lieutenant general of the Royal Spanish Army, Director of the Military College at Puerto de Santa María, Cadiz, Spain, and a Plenipotentiary Minister representing Spain in the Kingdom of Prussia under King Frederic.
-He was also a member and President of the Supreme Joint Council of Spain when King Carlos IV went to Bayonne, France to meet with Napoleon I Bonaparte around March 1808.
+In Spain, Gonzalo became (at the time of King Carlos IV of Spain), a lieutenant general of the Royal Spanish Army, Director of the Military College at Puerto de Santa María, Cádiz, Spain, and a Plenipotentiary Minister representing Spain in the Kingdom of Prussia under King Frederic.
+He was also a member and President of the Supreme Joint Council of Spain when King Carlos IV went to Bayonne, France, to meet with Napoleon I Bonaparte around March 1808.

-Minister of War under King Carlos IV of Spain, he was for a few days (3-19 March 1808), between two spells in power of Pedro Cevallos, Prime Minister of Spain under King José I Bonaparte.
+Minister of War under King Carlos IV of Spain, he was for a few days (3–19 March 1808), between two spells in power of Pedro Cevallos, Prime Minister of Spain under King José I Bonaparte.
 He remained Minister of War under Bonaparte.

 After the collapse of French power in Spain, he emigrated to France and had all his properties in Cuba confiscated.

 He died in 1831 and is buried in the Père Lachaise Cemetery.

 He had married a widow, Ana Rodríguez de Carassa who already had a child, Pedro Miguel Saenz de Santamaría.